Understanding VPATS and ACRs

 - Terms: definition of the terms used in the Conformance Level column

-In the tables for each standard or guideline, under the Conformance Level column, you are to define how your product did or did not comply with that specific requirement, or indicate it was not relevant to the product:
+In the tables for each standard or guideline, under the Conformance Level column, the following terms are used to indicate level of conformance of your product to the criteria:

-- Supports: The product has at least one mode of interaction that meets this criterion without known defects, or can meet the criterion with available facilitation.
+- Supports: The functionality of the product has at least one method that meets the criterion without known defects or meets with equivalent facilitation.

 - Partially supports: The most common rating, “partially supports” means that some of the product does not meet the criterion or only partially meets the criterion.
 Remarks and explanations are used to detail the specifics.

-- Does not support: Most of the product does not meet the criterion.
+- Does not support: The majority of product functionality does not meet the criterion.

 - Not applicable: This criterion is not relevant to the product.